PROFILE - Grade 11

 1. What is ethnos.

-Humanity throughout the history of its existence consisted of various peoples (ethnic groups).
-What is ethnos?
+Mankind throughout the history of its existence consisted of various peoples (ethnoses).
+What is an ethnos?

-A broader interpretation of this term is that it unites the concepts of tribe, nationality, nation.
-Demonstrated and commented on slides 4, 5, 6.
+A broader interpretation of this term is that it combines the concepts of tribe, nationality, nation.
+Demonstrated and commented slides 4, 5, 6.

-The development of various types of ethnos is associated with the growth of productive forces, the expansion of economic ties, the formation and development of certain social and cultural prerequisites.
-For example, clan and tribe, for which society are these social communities characteristic? - For the primitive.
+Development various types ethnos is associated with the growth of productive forces, the expansion of economic ties, the formation and development of certain social and cultural prerequisites.
+For example, clan and tribe, which society is characterized by these social communities? - For the primitive.

 The tribe is historically the first step in the formation of an ethnos.
-The tribe includes a significant number of clans and clans.
-Demonstrated slide 7.
+The tribe includes a significant number of genera and clans.
+On display slide 7.

-Nationality takes shape with the emergence of classes and states.
+Nationality develops with the appearance of classes and states.
 This social community is characteristic not of primitive society, but of the era of slavery and feudalism.
 The decisive role in the transformation of the union of tribes into a nationality was played by the state.
 It united vast territories, establishing a closer connection between people and ethnic groups.
 Most often, closely related tribes are consolidated into a nationality, and often unrelated ethnic groups are also included here.

 Demonstrated slides 8, 9.

-On the basis of nationalities, nations are formed - the highest historical type of ethnos.
+On the basis of nationalities, nations are formed - the highest historical type ethnos.

-Capitalism activates economic and cultural ties, creates a single national market, eliminates the economic fragmentation of the medieval state, rallies the various nationalities included in it into a single national whole.
+Capitalism activates economic and cultural ties, creates a single national market, eliminates the economic fragmentation of the medieval state, and unites the various nationalities included in it into a single national whole.
 A nation emerges.
-Demonstrated slide 10.
+On display slide 10.

 Nations are more numerous than nationalities; they number tens and hundreds of millions of people.
-On the basis of common territories, a single national character and psychological makeup is formed.
-There is a strong sense of solidarity with your nation.
+On the basis of common territories, a single national character and psychological make-up are formed.
+There is a strong sense of solidarity with one's nation.

-Assignment to the class.
-Why do you think it was at this time that national-patriotic and national liberation movements, interethnic strife, wars and conflicts arise?
+Class assignment.
+Why do you think it was at this time that national patriotic and national liberation movements, interethnic strife, wars and conflicts arise?

-Large ethnic groups now exist only as a nation, while small ones that have survived from ancient times are included in nations as ethnic minorities.
+Large ethnic groups now exist only as a nation, while small ones, preserved from ancient times, are included in nations as ethnic minorities.

-Ethnos - a historically formed ethnic community - a tribe, nationality, nation; who lives in a certain area.
-Has its own language and culture.
+Ethnos - historically formed ethnic community - tribe, nationality, nation; who lives on certain territory.
+It has its own language and culture.

-Nation - a historically established stable community of people formed in the process of forming a community of their territory, economic ties, literary language, cultural features and spiritual image.
+Nation - a historically established stable community of people formed in the process of forming a community of their territory, economic ties, literary language, features of culture and spiritual appearance.

-Nation - a territorial cultural-political and socio-economic community that arises in the process of state formation.
+Nation - territorial cultural-political and socio-economic community that arises in the process of state formation.

 1) consanguinity

 2) stable intergenerational continuity - Each generation, on the one hand, continues the inherited activity, culture in new conditions.
-And the other side modifies and complements the old - and so from generation to generation, i.e. there is a continuity between generations. (they grew bread, produced metal - has changed in modern conditions)
+And on the other hand, it modifies and supplements the old - and so from generation to generation, i.e. there is continuity between generations. (they grew bread, produced metal - it has changed in modern conditions)

-3) common historical destiny - There were glorious pages in the historical past of different peoples.
+3) common historical fate - In the historical past different peoples there were nice pages.
 But there are dark pages in history.
-They must be perceived with pain and indignation, not to hide inconvenient facts, this is the historical path of every nation.
-The historical path of each nation explains the emergence of national traditions and customs.
+It is necessary to perceive them with pain and indignation, not to hide inconvenient facts, this is the historical path of every nation. historical path of each people explains the emergence national traditions and customs.

-4) common self-awareness - National identity is the awareness that you belong to some people, an inseparable part of it, realizes the history of your people, common national values - writing, language, appreciates the people's contribution to world culture, shares the success of the nation and contributes to its development ...
+4) common self-consciousness - National self-consciousness is the realization that you belong to some people, an inseparable particle of it, is aware of the history of its people, common national values - writing, language, appreciates the contribution of the people to world culture shares the successes of the nation and contributes to its development.

-5) the unity of language - Language is a distinctive feature of an ethnic group.
+5) unity of language - Language is a distinctive feature of an ethnic group.
 Ethnic groups form a common language.
-Over time, it is enriched with new words, expands, changes, but the essence remains the same.
+Over time, it is enriched with new words, expanded, modified, but the essence remains the same.

-6) a certain territory - It, as a language, can expand, be updated.
+6) a certain territory - It, like a language, can expand, be updated.
 Sometimes they can move, develop new lands.
-The connection between ethnicity and territory is very close.
-Ethnic groups often fight for the land of their ancestors for life and death.
+The connection between the ethnic group and the territory is very close.
+Ethnic groups often fight for the land of their ancestors not for life, but for death.

-7) general culture and traditions.
-Each nation has its own inherent traditions
+7) common culture and traditions.
+Every nation has its own traditions

-Tribe - historically the first stage of the formation of an ethnos.
-The tribe includes a significant number of clans and clans
+Tribe - historically the first step in the formation of an ethnos.
+The tribe includes a significant number of genera and clans

-In the 9th century, a state was formed among the East Slavic tribes - with the center in the city of Kiev - Kievan Rus.
+In the 9th century, a state was formed among the East Slavic tribes - with a center in Kiev - Kievan Rus.

-At the end of the X century. ended the unification of these tribes into a single state.
+At the end of the X century. the unification of these tribes into a single state ended.

-Submitting to the authority of the Kiev prince, each tribe sent its militia to defend the state.
-In military campaigns, the soldiers were united by a common goal, they felt their kinship with each other "We are from the Russian clan" declared with pride In the process of communication, local differences in language were gradually smoothed out, a single ancient Russian language arose and developed.
+Submitting to authority Kyiv prince each tribe sent its militia to protect the state.
+In military campaigns, the warriors were united common goal, felt their kinship with each other, “We are from the Russian race,” declared with pride.
+In the process of communication, local differences in the language gradually smoothed out, a single Old Russian language arose and developed.
 Over time, people ceased to identify themselves with the glades, Drevlyans, began to consider themselves a single whole.
-This is how the Old Russian nationality gradually took shape.
+This is how the ancient Russian people gradually took shape.

-Nationality develops with the emergence of classes and states.
+Nationality develops with the appearance of classes and states.
 This social community is characteristic of the era of slavery and feudalism.
 The decisive role in the transformation of the union of tribes into a nationality was played by the state.
 It united vast territories.
-By establishing a closer connection between people and ethnic groups.
+Establishing a closer connection between people and ethnic groups.

-As a result of the Mongol-Tatar invasion in the 13th century, the ancient Russian nationality was disunited.
-Since the XIV century. the political center of the Russian ethnos shifted from the steppe zone of Kiev to the northeast.
-Northeastern Russia, although it turned out to be dependent on the Golden Horde, most fully preserved the ancient Russian culture and language.
-The inhabitants of Southwestern and Western Russia were included in the possessions of Poland, Lithuania, and Hungary.
+As a result of the Mongol-Tatar invasion in the 13th century, the ancient Russian people were divided.
+From the 14th century political center Russian ethnic group has shifted from steppe zone Kyiv to the northeast.
+North-Eastern Rus', although it turned out to be dependent on the Golden Horde, most fully preserved the ancient Russian culture and language.
+The inhabitants of South-Western and Western Rus' were included in the possessions of Poland, Lithuania, and Hungary.
 But they did not dissolve among the peoples of these states, they were united by the Orthodox faith.
-At the same time, not being able to communicate with North-Eastern Russia, they retained the peculiarities of local dialects, way of life and culture.
+At the same time, not being able to communicate with the North - Eastern Russia, they retained the features of local dialects, life and culture.
 In the XV century.
-Muscovite Russia achieved independence and gradually restored the unity of the Russian lands.
-From the once united ancient Russian nationality, the Russian, Ukrainian is formed.
-Belarusian nationalities.
+Muscovite Rus achieved independence and gradually restored the unity of the Russian lands.
+From the once united ancient Russian people, the Russian, Ukrainian people are being formed.
+Belarusian people.

-Later, with the formation of a centralized state and the development of a capitalist attitude, a nation was formed - the Russians.
-On the basis of nationalities, the highest historical type of ethnos is formed- nations ...
-Capitalism activates economic and cultural ties, creates a single national market, eliminates the economic fragmentation of the medieval state, rallies the various nationalities included in it into a single national whole, and a nation emerges.
+Later, with the formation of a centralized state and the development of capitalist relations, a nation is formed - Russians.
+On the basis of nationalities, the highest historical type of ethnic group is formed- nations .
+Capitalism activates economic and cultural ties, creates a single national market, eliminates the economic fragmentation of the medieval state, unites the various nationalities included in it into a single national whole, and a nation arises.

-So a tribe is historically the first stage in the formation of an ethnos, a nationality is a second stage, an insufficiently stable community, a nation is a stable and most developed stage of the formation of an ethnos.
-(Diagram)
+So, a tribe is historically the first stage in the formation of an ethnos, nationality is the second stage, an insufficiently stable community, a nation is a stable and most developed stage in the formation of an ethnos.
+(Scheme)

-Ethnos - This is a collective name for large consanguineous groups of people forming a tribe, nationality or nation.
+Ethnos - this is a collective name for large consanguineous groups of people that form a tribe, nationality or nation.

-Nation - an autonomous political grouping, not limited by territorial boundaries, whose members are committed to common values and instruments
+Nation - an autonomous, not limited by territorial boundaries, political grouping, whose members are committed to common values and tools

-Nationality - a collective name for large consanguineous groups of people forming a tribe, nationality or nation
+Nationality - a collective name for large consanguineous groups of people that form a tribe, nationality or nation

-Tribe - historically the first stage of the formation of an ethnos; representatives have their own language or dialect, territory, form of organization, general ceremonies
+Tribe - historically the first step in the formation of an ethnos; representatives have their own language or dialect, territory, form of organization, common ceremonies

 Option No. 14717

-When completing tasks with a short answer, write in the answer field a number that corresponds to the number of the correct answer, or a number, word, sequence of letters (words) or numbers.
+When completing tasks with a short answer, enter in the answer field the number that corresponds to the number of the correct answer, or a number, a word, a sequence of letters (words) or numbers.
 The answer should be written without spaces or any additional characters.
 Separate the fractional part from the whole decimal point.
-You do not need to write the measurement units.
+Units of measurement are not required.

-If the variant was set by the teacher, you can enter or upload answers to the tasks with a detailed answer into the system.
-The teacher will see the results of the short answer assignments and will be able to rate the uploaded answers to the extended answer assignments.
-The points given by the teacher will appear in your statistics.
+If the option is set by the teacher, you can enter or upload answers to the tasks with a detailed answer into the system.
+The teacher will see the results of the short answer assignments and will be able to grade the uploaded answers to the long answer assignments.
+The points given by the teacher will be displayed in your statistics.

 Version for printing and copying in MS Word

-The government of country Z has decided to support the Singing World competition of choirs.
-This example demonstrates the interaction of spheres of society
+The government of country Z has decided to support the Singing World choir competition.
+This example shows the interaction of the spheres of society

 1) political and economic